bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 ### To 11.0.0

 This chart bumps the RabbitMQ version to 3.10.x.
-No issues are expected during upgrade.
+No issues are expected during the upgrade.

 ### To 10.0.0

 This major updates the Kafka subchart to it newest major, 17.0.0.
 No major issues are expected during the upgrade.